FAQGURU/FAQGURU/topics/en/ruby.md

 * https://gist.github.com/ryansobol/5252653#file-gistfile1-md

 [[↑] Back to top](#Ruby)
 ### Write a single line of Ruby code that prints the Fibonacci sequence of any length as an array.
-(Expert)

 There are multiple ways to do this, but one possible answer is: